junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 But to kill the bacteria that cause the ulcer, use omeprazole with 2 antibiotics: either amoxicillin or tetracycline; and metronidazole.

-Be sure to follow the advice on p.
-128 and 129 to treat and prevent ulcers.
+Be sure to follow the advice on [page 128](#page-128) and 129 to treat and prevent ulcers.

 Dosage of omeprazole for treatment of ulcers: 40 mg once a day for 10 to 14 days Ranitidine (Zantac)